 As for generic medicinal products, it is not obligatory to submit the results of pre-clinical and clinical trials.
-However, for generic (similar) medicinal products, marketing authorizations without performing full clinical testing may be received only after the market exclusivity period of ten years from the initial authorization of the reference (original) medicinal product has expired.
+However, for generic (similar) medicinal products, marketing authorisations without performing full clinical testing may be received only after the market exclusivity period of ten years from the initial authorisation of the reference (original) medicinal product has expired.

 DIFFERENCES FOR LOCAL MANUFACTURERS VERSUS FOREIGN-OWNED MANUFACTURERS:

-In Lithuania, there are no differences in the authorization process applied to the medicinal products of local manufacturers versus manufacturers established in the EEA.
+In Lithuania, there are no differences in the authorisation process applied to the medicinal products of local manufacturers versus manufacturers established in the EEA.

 7. How are combination products (drug + drug, drug + biologic, drug + device, biologic + device, drug + biologic + device) regulated?

 Combination products can be classified either as drugs or as medical devices.
-Depending on the nature of the combination product, the authorization institution may be either the SMCA or the SHCAA.
+Depending on the nature of the combination product, the authorisation institution may be either the SMCA or the SHCAA.